varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 > Example:
 > A Sales Order has a sale event date time, when the sale occurred.
 The customer involved is identified through a link to the Customer Hub.
 The Customer has a Satellite with demographic information as well as Satellites for marketing and promotions, geographic/address information and loyalty status.
 All these satellites would have individual timelines and finding the relevant rows from each table for the sale event time can result in a complex query.
 The Point In Time table would pre-calculate these time lines so that the query becomes more straightforward.

-The Bridge constructs allows multiple Links surrounding a Hub to be combined in one table, minimizing the required joins.
+The Bridge constructs allow multiple Links surrounding a Hub to be combined in one table, minimizing the required joins.

 * Point in Time, PIT, tables are used to create timelines for all changes in all or some Satellites attached to a business entity in a Hub
 * Bridge, BRG, tables are used to link business entities in Hubs, through their link tables, into easy to query constructs